 - Several episodes of The Twilight Zone involved verbally abusive wives.
 Usually, they get what they deserve.

-- The Master in Doctor Who.
+- The Master.
 Series 3 saw him masquerading as the human "Mr. Saxon" and taking a human trophy wife.
 His abusiveness toward her came back to bite him.

 - Eddie Connolly in "The Idiot's Lantern" verbally abuses his wife and son.